yohm/oacis_watcher/samples/de_optimization/README.md

 # What does this sample code do?

-Search a pair of "p1","p2", and "p3" which minimizes the result of the simulations.
+Search a pair of ("p1","p2") which minimizes the result of the simulations.

 # How to run